-- Attend another practical assessment and re-attempt ONLY the parts of the practical assessment that the candidate was unsuccessful at in the first attempt.
-The pass marks from the remaining practical assessment elements will be upheld. - The timescale allowed for re-attempts will depend on which elements were unsuccessful and the candidates current and future work commitments.
+Attend another practical assessment and re-attempt ONLY the parts of the practical assessment that the candidate was unsuccessful at in the first attempt.
+The pass marks from the remaining practical assessment elements will be upheld.

+The timescale allowed for re-attempts (resubmissions) will depend on which elements were unsuccessful and the candidates' current and future work commitments.
 This will be discussed with the candidate during the first attempt.
-Typical timeframes may include: 3-9months.
+Typical timeframes may include 3-9 months and can be up to 12 months following the first attempt.

-Our feedback consistently demonstrates that non-face to face feedback does not adequately equip a candidate to pass at the next sitting.
-Therefore, all re-attempts at the practical assessment, require the candidate's attendance in-person to facilitate adequate and helpful face-to-face feedback\
+Our feedback consistently demonstrates that non-face-to-face feedback does not adequately equip a candidate to pass at the next sitting.
+Therefore, all re-attempts at the practical assessment require the candidate's attendance in person to facilitate adequate and helpful face-to-face feedback